BACK

 Median Home Price

-The median price of a home in South Carolina as of April 2024 was $388,100 according to Redfin’s monthly housing market data.
-This is an increase of 5.1% from April 2023, accurately reflecting predictions of continually increasing house prices in the state.
-In Charleston, the most populous city in the state, the median price is significantly higher at $635,000, itself a 13.2% increase from April 2023.
+The median price of a home in South Carolina as of November 2025 was $379,500 according to Redfin’s monthly housing market data.
+This is a decrease of 3.1% from November 2024.
+In Charleston, the most populous city in the state, the median price is significantly higher at $622,000, though itself is down 7.3% increase from November 2024.
 It is important to remember that in any state, especially one as geographically and economically diverse as South Carolina, statewide data is pulling from a plethora of housing markets experiencing a variety of different influences and factors.

-Despite this, number of home sales from the previous two years have failed to reach the same peaks that were recorded in the summers of 2020 and 2021.
+Despite this, number of home sales from the previous three years have failed to reach the same peaks that were recorded in the summers of 2020 and 2021.

 Median Days on Market